 Long story short, Tesla’s first commercial car was Tesla Roadster, an electric sports car that was priced at $109,000 and could accelerate from 0-60mph in 3.7 seconds.

 Musk knew that the electric cars market was not mature yet and that targeting his cars to the masses would be a big mistake.
 Therefore, he created a “cool” electric sports car that he could sell to high-end customers.

 Later on, he used the money to create a more affordable car, Model S and now he is entering probably the final stage of his plan where the market will mature in the following years and he is going to be the most important player in the industry.

 Apart from the fact that his plan is exceptional from a strategic standpoint, what matters the most here is the level of transparency and honesty in his plan.
 This is a great way to help people engage with your image and admire you as a brand.

 Now, let me give you an example of how I can use Musk’s strategy to support my brand.

-My ultimate goal, for instance, is to create my own tribe.
+My ultimate goal, for instance, is to become an influential contemporary thinker.

 This is my vision and my dream and what gives me the energy to do what I do.

 Now, in order to reach that I need to become an influencer.
-I need to properly communicate this message and this vision to “my people” through my work.
+I need to properly communicate this message and this vision to my audience through my work.